brainboost/ko-components/README.md

 ko-components
 =============

-A collection of KnockoutJs components, (requires twitter bootstrap
+A collection of KnockoutJs components (requires knockoutjs 3.2+)